digital-asset/wallet-sample-app/README.md

 daml build -o triggers.dar

 ```
-This will generate the [.dar files](https://docs.daml.com/concepts/glossary.html#dar-file-dalf-file), which include `asset.dar`, `account.dar`, `user.dar`,  that need to be deployed to the backend [Daml ledger](https://docs.daml.com/concepts/glossary.html#daml-ledger).
+This will generate the [.dar files](https://docs.daml.com/concepts/glossary.html#dar-file-dalf-file), which include `asset.dar`, `account.dar`, `user.dar` in their respective folders within the main folder,  that need to be deployed to the backend [Daml ledger](https://docs.daml.com/concepts/glossary.html#daml-ledger).
 This will also generate `setup.dar` and `triggers.dar` files used to initialize the ledger and for off-ledger automation.

 2. On Linux or MacOS from the project root run
 ```